 7. Do not spend time interviewing unsuitable candidates

 We all have experienced the effort it takes to identify one suitable candidate.
 It is a real challenge to conduct the recruitment process to find ideal candidates without burning a hole in the pocket.
 Needless to say, the process demands time and energy.
 In this regard, you can-

 - Use a pre-employment screening method to identify the ideal one.

 - Conduct video interviews with the shortlisted candidates.

-- Choose the finalists by analyzing their performance for first 40-60 seconds of the interview
+- Choose the finalists by analyzing their performance for the first 40-60 seconds of the interview

 Unless you hire people for a sales position/s, team interviews can be a bad idea for recruiters.
 First, it takes a massive amount of time to question each candidate, and there is a high chance a candidate with a strong personality may overtake the whole process.
-Therefore, a one-on-one remote video interview remains the best way to know a candidate better.
+Therefore, Pre-recorded video interview with the help of one way video interview platform is the best way to know a candidate better.
 Besides, hosting a group interview is always a daunting task that requires the recruiter to take special training.